Pumpkin Pie Recipe with Marshmallow Topping

 Do You Need Sweetened Condensed Milk for Pumpkin Pie?

-In a word, yes!
-My Mom has always sworn by the use of sweetened condensed milk in pumpkin pies, mostly for the texture and firmness it provides.
+• In a word, yes!
+My Mom has always favored the use of sweetened condensed milk in pumpkin pies, mostly because of its texture and firmness.

 Pouring Sweetened condensed milk into bowl with pumpkin puree